samporapeli/superlist/README.md

 - Use 🦄 (idea) and 💤 (cancelled) to indicate tasks that are not as important but nice to keep around.

 ### I have so many tasks, where should I start?
 You can add deadlines to tasks (press S for schedule) to see which one you should work on next.
+Precision is one hour.

 ## State and future of the app
 - I use this for my work every day so my goal is to have the app really functional and robust.